 The key to producing a productive and healthy white-tailed deer population is dependent upon the quantity, quality, and variety of food plants produced by the habitat or range.
-Food availability can be improved by: (1) harvesting deer, including does, to maintain total deer numbers at or below the capacity of the habitat; (2) not stocking with exotic big game animals, or keeping their numbers at a low level, since exotics compete with white-tailed deer for browse, forbs, and mast; (3) stocking the range with a moderate number of domestic animals (preferably species that do not directly compete with deer) and utilizing some form of a deferred-rotation system of grazing, and; (4) controlling invading "noxious" woody vegetation, such as cedar, not needed for cover or food to reduce competition and increase the production of grasses for cattle and the production and availability of browse and forbs preferred by deer.
+Food availability can be improved by: (1) harvesting deer, including does, to maintain total deer numbers at or below the capacity of the habitat; (2) not stocking with exotic big game animals, or keeping their numbers at a low level, since exotics compete with white-tailed deer for browse, forbs, and mast; (3) stocking the range with a moderate number of domestic animals (preferably species that do not directly compete with deer) and utilizing some form of a deferred-rotation system of grazing, and; (4) controlling invading "noxious" woody vegetation, such as cedar, mesquite, or Chinese tallow tree not needed for cover or food to reduce competition and increase the production of grasses for cattle and the production and availability of browse and forbs preferred by deer.

 Understanding food habits of deer is fundamental to management.
-Studies have shown that deer prefer forbs (weeds and wildflowers) and browse (leaves and twigs from trees or shrubs).
+Studies have shown that deer prefer forbs and browse (leaves and twigs from trees or shrubs).
 Grasses make up a very small portion of a deer's diet and they are utilized only when tender and green.
 Deer cannot digest mature grasses.
 Forbs are generally high in protein and important to deer size, antler development, and fawn production.
 However the production, quality, and palatability of forbs is highly dependent on rainfall and the season of the year.
 Forbs will be absent or unpalatable at least during portions of a year, typically during late summer and late winter.
+Some key browse plants occurring in coastal Texas include honeysuckle, rattan-vine, honeylocust, Carolina jessamine, trumpet creeper, bumelia, dogwoods, American elder, dewberries/blackberres, sugar hackberry, winged elm, and cedar elm, which are rated as "preferred" species.
+Some "moderately preferred", but also good, species include sumacs, American beautyberry, coralberry, poisonivy, possumhaw, blackjack oak, grapes, post oak, yaupon, mulberry, common greenbrier, netleaf hackberry, and Virginia creeper.
+Many woody plants also produce mast (acorns, fruits, or beans) that is readily eaten by deer, but mast production is erratic and therefore it is not as reliable as a food source as the foliage.
+Important mast producers are the oaks and pecans.

+Not all of the above species are found throughout coastal Texas.
 Browse is the stable component of deer diets and, unlike forbs, is available throughout the year and is relatively drought resistant.
 Although utilized by deer throughout the year, browse becomes most important during the winter and summer stress periods when forbs are absent or unpalatable.
-Key browse plants occurring in central Texas include honeysuckle, downy virburnum, Texas madrone, Texas (Spanish) oak, Texas kidneywood, littleleaf leadtree, Texas sophora, Wright pavonia, chinaberry, mulberry, Carolina buckthorn, true mountain mahogany, cockspur hawthorne, Oklahoma plum, sugar hackberry, cedar elm, and slippery elm, which are rated as "preferred" species.
-"Moderately preferred", but also good, species include skunkbush sumac, flameleaf sumac, evergreen sumac, poison ivy, possumhaw, fourwing saltbush, white shin oak, Lacey oak, blackjack oak, chinkapin oak, post oak, Roemer acacia, Texas redbud, saw greenbrier, common greenbrier, Carolina snailseed, Texas colubrina, escarpment blackcherry, woollybucket bumelia, netleaf hackberry, heartleaf ampelopsis, ivy treebine, sevenleaf creeper, Virginia creeper, and mountain grape.
-Many woody plants also produce mast (acorns, fruits, or beans) that is readily eaten by deer, but mast production is erratic and therefore it is not as reliable as a food source as the foliage.
-Important mast producers are the oaks (including live oak, which is a low quality browse species), and mesquite and Texas persimmon, both of which are low quality browse species.

-Not all of the above species are found throughout all of central Texas.
-The woody species found in an area are dependent the ranch's geographic location and soil types.
+The woody species found in an area are dependent on the property's geographic location and soil types.
 The quantity and species diversity of woody plants is typically greatest on the deeper soils of riparian areas along the stream courses and lowest on the shallow soils of the prairies.

 Antler development (main beam length, antler spread, basal circumference, and number of points) is dependent upon three factors: nutrition (quantity and quality of food), age, and genetics.
 Nutrition: Nutrition can be optimized by the methods discussed above: controlling the numbers of deer and exotic ungulates, utilizing a rotational system of domestic livestock grazing with moderate stocking rates, and controlling noxious vegetation.
 Supplemental feeding and supplemental plantings, in conjunction with the above practices, can be used to help meet the nutritional needs of deer.
 Both practices will be discussed in more detail in a later section.